Obesity is defined as a body mass index (BMI) equal to or greater than the 95th percentile for age and gender.

 Calorie burning is increased by

-Summer camps for obese adolescents usually help them lose a significant amount of weight, but without continuing effort, the weight usually is regained.
-Counseling to help adolescents cope with their problems, including poor self-esteem, may be helpful.
+Summer camps for obese adolescents may help them lose weight, but if they do not continue the weight loss effort once camp ends, the weight usually is regained.
+Counseling to help adolescents cope with social problems, including poor self-esteem, may be helpful.

-Drugs that help reduce weight are generally not used during adolescence because of concerns about safety and possible abuse.
+Drugs that help reduce weight are generally not used during adolescence because of concerns about safety.
 One exception is for obese adolescents with a strong family history of type 2 diabetes.
-They are at high risk of developing diabetes.
+They are at risk of developing diabetes.
 The drug metformin, which is used to treat diabetes, may help them lose weight and also lower their risk of becoming diabetic.

-Last full review/revision January 2009 by Sharon Levy, MD, MPH
+Last full review/revision January 2015 by Sharon Levy, MD, MPH